MiamiOH-CSE274/Interactive-Debugging/README.md

 Repeat step 4, and try to identify which of the three stages of the program is causing this incorrect output.
 If grid only contains longs stripes of 8s, then there are probably still problems in the first two stages.
 If grid contains a mix of 8s and spaces, then the problem is likely in the printing.

 * 8.a) What should grid look like at the end of the first stage?
 What does it actually look like?

+After the first stage, the grid should be a bunch of spaces with three 8s in it.
+This is what it looks like as well.

 * 8.b) What should grid look like at the end of the second stage?
 What does it actually look like?

+The grid should look like sierpinski's triangle at this point.
+In reality, it does not resemble triangles, or any shape for that matter.

 * 8.c) Which section is the current bug in?

+The bug needs to be in the creation of the triangle, so the second part of the program.

 Step 9
 ------